HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/Ads1115 continous driver data input unit/README.md

-## High speed continous driver for the ADS1115 :runner:
+## High speed continuous driver for the ADS1115 :runner:

-To control the ADS1115 to read at >400Hz, the ads driver should control ADS1115 in continous mode We could not find a pre-existing ADS1115 continous driver in C++, so we wrote this QT/C++ one.
+To control the ADS1115 to read at >400Hz, the ads driver should control ADS1115 in continuous mode We could not find a pre-existing ADS1115 continous driver in C++, so we wrote this QT/C++ one.

 To see how we've tested this driver, check out this [code](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Rpi_end/unit%20tests%20in%20RPI%20end/Ads1115%20continous%20driver%20data%20input%20unit) and the following demonstration videos!